Last Modified on January 3, 2024

 Let’s Save this trigger and move to our next step.

 Creating an Event That Fires on Phone Number Clicks

-Next, choose the Track Type as Event.
+For the Tag configuration, we’ll choose Track Type as Event.

 You could change these values around and explore, but make sure to keep them unique to be able to recognize them later on in your reporting.

 Next, we’ll send these parameters to a variable.
 You can either create a variable with your Tracking ID and select that or just choose the Enable overriding settings in this tag option and add your Tracking ID.

 The last step of our Tag configuration is to attach the refined click trigger to this Tag.

 Click on the Save button and our Tag is ready.

 Testing the Phone Number Click Tracking Event

 Now that everything is set up, let’s test our phone call tracking event Tag.